AlexiaDucreay/Course-organizer/README.md

 ## License

-Course Organizer is licensed under the MIT License.
+OrganizeMe is licensed under the MIT License.
 See LICENSE.txt for more details.